 - sprays, lozenges (medicated sweets) and gels that keep your mouth wet (saliva substitutes)

 - medicine that helps your body produce more tears and saliva

 Causes of Sjögren's syndrome

-Sjögren's syndrome is caused by the immune system, the body's defence against illness, damaging healthy parts of the body.
-This is what's known as an autoimmune condition.
+Sjögren's syndrome is caused by the immune system (the body's defence against infection), damaging healthy parts of the body.
+This is known as an autoimmune condition.

-The bits of the body usually affected are those that produce fluids like tears and saliva.
+The condition usually affects areas of the body that produce fluids, such as tears and saliva.
 But other parts of the body, such as nerves and joints, can also be affected.

 It's not clear why the immune system stops working properly.

 It may be linked to: